Medical Device Software (MDSW)

 Software is designed to gain experience and generate data until the evidence is sufficient.

 Some of the key points addressed in MDCG 2019-11 are:

 - Software, which drives a device or influences the use of a device, shall fall within the same class as the device.
-However, there are notable exceptions depending on the intended purpose of the software.
-One exception would be, for example, melanoma image analysis software to be used with a near-infrared laser light scanner, considered a Class IIa device under Rule 10 of the MDR This shows that since the tool enables cancer diagnosis, the software should be classified as Class III.
-Herein, Rule 11 and could have a significant impact for many software manufacturers.
+However, notable exceptions are depending on the intended purpose of the software.
+One exception is, for example, melanoma image analysis software to use with a near-infrared laser light scanner, considered a Class IIa device under Rule 10 of the MDR.
+It shows that since the tool enables cancer diagnosis, the software should be classified as Class III.
+Herein, Rule 11 and could have a significant impact on many software manufacturers.

-- If a software drives or influences the use of a device and does not have or perform a medical purpose on its own, it may be qualified as an accessory and as such falls under the MDR/IVDR.
+- If software influences the use of a device and does not perform a medical purpose on its own, it may be qualified as an accessory and falls under the MDR/IVDR.